priyalpat721/EasyAnimatorCode/readme.txt

 cs5004.shape - encapsulates all the classes related to the shapes that the model uses:
 - (I) IShape: interface with all the operations that a shape supports.
-- (A) AbstractShape: abstract class that implements IShape to enhance code reusability.
+- (A) AbstractShape: abstract class that implements IShape to enhance code re-usability.
 - (E) Shape: enum that includes the types of shapes.
 - (C) Rectangle: concrete class for the rectangle shape that extends AbstractShape.
 - (C) Oval: concrete class for the oval shape that extends AbstractShape.